pbamr/sshfs/README.rst

 About
 -----

-This SSHFS/Fork allows you to mount a remote filesystem using SFTP.
+SSHFS allows you to mount a remote filesystem using SFTP.

 It is recommended to run SSHFS as regular user (not as root).
 For this to work the mountpoint must be owned by the user.
 If username is